Skip to content

 • K5 (Model 332): Keyboard combo amp, 100W, 2×12.
 Very rare, issued later than the others (ca. 1979) along with the L6 bass combo amp.
 The circuit has resemblance to the L3 and L6, but also substantial differences in many areas.

 The model numbers appear to be assigned sequentially based on when they were designed.
-Looking at the schematics, it’s not hard to tell that the L5 was designed first, then refactored into the 7, 9 and 11.
+Looking at the schematics, it’s not hard to tell that the L5 was designed first, then expanded into the 7, 9 and 11 by changing the chassis and speaker configuration.
 After that, they designed the L2 and L4 bass amps which were largely the same as the L5 but with some instrument-specific tweaks.
 Then came the L3, which uses a CMOS inverter topology not found in any of the previous designs.
-The L6 and K5 were very similar to the L3 and were likely derivative in the same way the L2/4 were derivative of the L5.
+The L6 and K5 were very similar to the L3 and appear to be derivative in the same way the L2/4 were derivative of the L5.

 Suffixes